-It is the technology which uses mechanical, electronic and computer system to help manufacture and control things in production.
+Industrial Automation is the technology that uses mechanical, electronic and computer systems to help manufacture and control things in production.

 Need of automation / Advantages of automation.